fsharp/fslang-design/FSharp.Core-4.4.3.0/FS-1036-consistent-slicing.md

 For example, `l.[(-1)..0]` throws an error, because -1 is not a valid index in the list.
 Based on this, one may expect `l.[0..(-1)]` to also throw an error.
 However, the latter slice completes successfully and returns `[]`.

-A more detailed examination is as follows:
+To illustrate this, we provide a more detailed examination of F#, C#, and Python slicing behaviors:

 Assuming we have a list `L` with lower bound `a` and upper bound `b`, then: